Engage

 · Adventure wealth

-Think about these categories, and consider how much our walk with Christ adds to ourl many forms of wealth:
+Think about these categories, and consider how much our walk with Christ adds to our many forms of wealth:

 · Inner wealth.
 We have peace with God, a hope-filled future, a promise that we will inherit the whole earth because our Father owns it all.
-When worried, we can meditation on “I will be with you…”; when grieving, on “He shall wipe away every tear….”
+When worried, we can meditate on “I will be with you…”; when grieving, on “He shall wipe away every tear….”
 Do you know Christ?
-You are insanely wealthy!
+You are phenomenally wealthy.

 · Physical wealth.
 Think about the five senses.
 My friend Mike is blind.
 Unlike him, what a wealth of colors I enjoy every day!
 Even a pitch-black sky dotted with only white twinkles—a scene devoid of color—would thrill him if only he could see it again for five minutes.